derekl-beep/stackedit-notes/Control Theory.md

 \end{aligned}
 $$

-If $(A,C)$ is observable, then we can place the eigenvalues of $(A-K_f C)$ anywhere by choosing the
+If $(A,C)$ is observable, then we can place the eigenvalues of $(A-K_f C)$ anywhere by choosing $K_f$.

-This implies if the system is observable, the error can be made to converge to zero.
+This implies if the system is observable, the error, $\epsilon$, can be made to converge to zero, or equivalently the full-state estimation converges to the true state.

 ## References